Skip to main content

 State Analysis

-A quantitative analysis is performed to assess the energy savings impacts within a given state, resulting in an energy index.
+A quantitative analysis is performed to assess the energy impacts within a given state, resulting in an energy index.
 For residential, the Energy Index represents the ratio between the whole-building site energy intensity of a state code and that of the 2006 IECC.
 The underlying energy use intensities (kBtu/ft2-yr) are derived from per-dwelling unit intensities (kBtu/unit-yr) which are aggregated across building types, foundation types, system types, and climate zones using weighting factors based on new-housing permits.
 For commercial, the Energy Index represents the ratio between the whole-building site energy intensity of a code and that of 90.1-2004.
 The underlying energy use intensities (kBtu/ft2-yr) are derived from per-building intensities (kBtu/building-yr) which are aggregated across building types and climate zones using weighting factors based on new-building permit data.

 This comparison allows for a categorization of each state, with categories based on recent editions of the model codes.
 Any code for which the Energy Index is not more than 1% higher than that of an IECC or Standard 90.1 edition is considered equivalent to that code edition.
 For states whose codes fundamentally differ from the national model codes, PNNL may consider analysis conducted by others as a basis for its categorization.